jrean/laravel-user-verification/README.md

 Name of the default table used for managing users.

+#### Custom methods

+You can easily customize the package behaviour by overriding/overwriting the public methods.
+Dig into the source.

 ## Guidelines

 This package whishes to let you be creative while offering you a predefined path.
 The following guidelines assume you have configured Laravel for the package as well as created and migrated the migration according to this documentation.

 This package doesn't require the user to be authenticated to perform the verification.
 You are free to implement any flow you may want to achieve.
 Note that by default the behaviour of Laravel is to return an authenticated